You are here

-- To help inform future RMIP activities, NIH and FDA hosted a workshop in December 2017 to explore the state of regenerative medicine science involving adult stem cells, with a focus on promising approaches for the development of safe and effective products, scientific areas poised for major transformative advances, and critical gaps that must be addressed to enable significant innovation and rapid advancement of the field.
+To help inform future RMIP activities, NIH and FDA hosted a workshop in December 2017 to explore the state of regenerative medicine science involving adult stem cells, with a focus on promising approaches for the development of safe and effective products, scientific areas poised for major transformative advances, and critical gaps that must be addressed to enable significant innovation and rapid advancement of the field.

-- Additionally that year, the NIH and FDA worked together to begin planning and establishing the RMIC after hearing from grantees about the need to better define different stem cell products.
+> - Subsequently, that year, the NIH and FDA worked together to begin planning and establishing the RMIC after hearing from grantees about the need to better define different stem cell products.
 Developing core resources and an infrastructure to support grantees is critical to regenerative medicine innovation.